 Our Computational Biophysics Group uses computer simulations to study new genome editing systems that are transforming life sciences.
-We are interested in novel gene editing systems, such as CRISPR-Cas9 to enable facile manipulation of the genome, and in other large macromolecular machines acting on genes.
+We are interested in CRISPR-Cas9 and other large macromolecular machines acting on genes.

 Our lab bridges the scales from quantum mechanical approaches to enhanced simulations and cryo-EM processing methods to push the boundaries of molecular simulations and tackle the future most exciting problems in biophysics.

 We have a strong commitment toward increasing diversity and we welcome students with different backgrounds and origins.
 Visit our outreaching website to know more.